-The top number represents the serial number of the antenna. \Example: In FIG. #9 you will see 4 sections with the top number 08.
+The top number represents the serial number of the antenna.
+Example: In FIGURE #5 you will see 4 sections with the top number 08.
 You will take all four pieces of 08 to make one complete antenna.

-Rib number. \Example: On a 4 piece 3.0m antenna the dot will have a 08 on the upper part of the dot (serial number) and the lower number of 1, 2, 3, 4 are the rib numbers.
+The bottom number represents the rib number.
+Example: On a 4 piece 3.0m antenna the dot will have a 08 on the upper part of the dot (serial number) and the lower number of 1, 2, 3, or 4 (rib numbers).

-See optional sectional installation on page 4B: "Installing by Sections to Ring"
+See optional sectional installation on page 6: "Installing by Sections to Ring"